Universe

 Attempts to convert a value to a float.

-While the standard float constructor throws an error on failure, this function panics instead, which may be suppressed if desired via the default and quiet arguments.
+While the standard float constructor throws an error on failure, this function panics instead, which may be suppressed if desired via the default argument.

 #float(